techpro-studio/iOSAppArchitecture/README.md

   }
 ```
 - <Name>Routes - abstraction for Routes of the Module.
 ViewController implements this protocol.
- Closures fire in Coordinator, and Coordinator perform what needs.
+ Closures fire in Coordinator and Coordinator performs what is needed.
  ```swift
     protocol <Name>Routes: ModuleRoutes {
       var canceled: (()->Void)! { get set }